 Conﬂicts in the workplace are not unusual.
 They actually are quite commonplace rather than an exception.
 A variety of personalities, working methods, and opinions coincide whenever people work together.
 It is here that different interests can lead to misunderstandings.
 Unclear roles and organizational interfaces, as well as unfamiliar requirements, lead to conflict situations that strain the work process.

-In the first three units of this Conflict Management und Mediation course, you will learn the fundamentals, as well as the current conflict research and conflict management in the workplace.
+In the first three units of this Conflict Management and Mediation course, you will learn the fundamentals as well as elements from current conflict research and conflict management in the workplace.

-Conflicts are always disruptions to communication and relationships between people.
-A knowledge of communication psychology, as well as conversation and negotiation skills, are necessary for avoiding these conflicts or solving them and are presented in units four to six.
+Conflicts always disrupt communication and relationships between people.
+Knowledge of communication psychology as well as conversation and negotiation skills are necessary for avoiding these conflicts or solving them.
+Units four to six present such knowledge.

 In closing this course, you will learn about mediation, an important instrument for conflict resolution.